 Yarrow

-The common Yarrow flower is characterized by its cluster of tiny white or pale pink flowers that sit atop a long feathery stem.
+The common Yarrow plant is characterized by its cluster of tiny white or pale pink flowers that sit atop a stem with feathery leaves.
 This hardy, aromatic perennial blooms from late spring to early fall in meadows, grasslands, and along roadsides.
-Traditionally used in herbal medicine, the yarrow has anti-inflammatory and wound-healing properties.
+Traditionally used in herbal medicine, the Yarrow has anti-inflammatory and wound-healing properties.
 The plant's leaves and flowers can be used to make tea and tincture that helps treat cuts, fevers, and digestive issues.
 Look out for the Yarrow on your next hike in Durango!

 Bigelow's Tansy-aster (Dieteria bigelovii)